 Attitudes Toward Technology

 Another issue is the varying attitudes of seniors toward technology.
-Many are accustomed to non-digital ways of performing daily tasks and may be hesitant to embrace new technologies.
+Many are accustomed to non-digital ways of performing daily tasks and may be hesitant to embrace new technologies like senior VR entertainment.

 When designing VR tools, VR developers must consider these varied attitudes and skill levels.
 The technology should add value to seniors’ current lifestyles and facilitate their everyday activities in more advantageous ways than offline methods.